felix-kerkhoff/DQfD/README.md

 ![](figures/montezuma_dqfd.png)

+**Note**:
-**Note**: The figures show the number of steps (i.e. the number of decisions made by the agent) on the x-axis and the scores achieved during the training process on the y-axis.
+* The figures show the number of steps (i.e. the number of decisions made by the agent) on the x-axis and the scores achieved during the training process on the y-axis.
 The learning curves are smoothed using the moving average over intervals of 50 episodes and the shaded areas correspond to the standard deviance within these intervals.
+* The learning curves were produced using the parameters (except of the ones that were considered in the experiments such as `n_step` in the first experiment) specified in the files [pong_standard_experiment.py](pong_standard_experiment.py), [enduro_standard_experiment.py](enduro_standard_experiment.py) and [montezuma_demo_experiment.py](montezuma_demo_experiment.py).

 ## Task List <a name="todo"></a>
 * [x] binary sum tree for fast proportional sampling